Opinions can be expressed without opinion-showing language – but they often have it

 The opinion-showing verb here is argues in (d).
 Of the others, confirms suggests that the reported statement is a fact, while states is neutral.

-Besides ARGUE, opinion-showing reporting verbs include AGREE, ALLEGE, ASSERT, ASSESS, BE CONVINCED, BELIEVE, CLAIM, CONSIDER, CONTEND, CRITICISE, DISMISS, FEEL, HOLD, JUDGE, MAINTAIN, OPINE, PROPOSE, SUGGEST, SUSPECT and THINK.
+Besides ARGUE, opinion-showing reporting verbs include AGREE, ALLEGE, ASSERT, ASSESS, BE CONVINCED, BELIEVE, CLAIM, CONSIDER, CONTEND, CRITICISE, DEEM, DISMISS, FEEL, HOLD, JUDGE, MAINTAIN, OPINE, PROPOSE, RECOMMEND, SUGGEST, SUPPOSE, SUSPECT and THINK.
 The underlined ones additionally suggest the writer’s disagreement with the opinion (see 152.
 Agreeing & Disagreeing in Formal Contexts).
 All of the verbs except CRITICISE and DISMISS can be used with either that after or as before (see 79.
 Grammar Problems in Quotation-Writing).
-Adverbs like widely or occasionally can be added to them to indicate the frequency of the opinion.

 Some reporting verbs have a matching noun with a similar function.
-Opinion-showing nouns include assertion, assessment, belief, claim, contention, conviction, criticism, judgement, opinion, position, suggestion and view.
+Opinion-showing nouns include assertion, assessment, belief, case, claim, contention, conviction, criticism, feeling, judgement, opinion, position, recommendation, suggestion, supposition and view.
 You can put the name of the opinion-holder into the “source-showing” possessive form (e.g. Smith’s opinion is that … – see 58.
-Optional Apostrophe Endings), or make it the subject of a verb like HAVE, HOLD or MAKE (see 141.
-Ways of Using MAKE), like this:
+Optional Apostrophe Endings), or make it the subject of a verb like HAVE, HOLD or MAKE (see 173.
+“Do Research” or “Make Research”?), like this: